Nancye Hayes: Early life and education

-Nancye Hayes was born in January 1943.
+Nancye Hayes was born in 11th January 1943.
 She grew up in the Sydney suburb of Manly, an only child.
 At the age of seven, she had an operation to remove a growth in her hip joint, and the recovery included strapping her leg with irons.
 After her father died in a car crash when Hayes was eleven, her mother became a barmaid at the old Pacific Hotel in Manly.

-Nancye attended Stella Maris College, Manly, a Catholic school conducted by the Sisters of the Good Samaritan.
+Nancye attended Stella Maris College, Manly, a Catholic school run by the Sisters of the Good Samaritan.

 She began dancing lessons at age nine at Hazel and Violet Meldrum's studio.
 Hazel had been a choreographer for the leading Australian theatrical firm J. C. Williamson's.